AlexanderJDupree/AlexanderJDupree.github.io/_posts/2019-05-06-Writing-A-Unix-Shell-In-Haskell-2.md

 ### Data.Text vs. String

-As a quick aside, In Haskell builtin strings are no different from a list of `chars`, which means that they are a linked list (slower and not space efficient).
+As a quick aside, builtin strings in Haskell are no different from a list of `chars`, which means that they are a linked list (slower and not space efficient).
 Whereas, the `Data.Text` module is, from the package description:

 > An efficient packed, immutable Unicode text type (both strict and lazy), with a powerful loop fusion optimization framework.
+>
 >The Text type represents Unicode character strings, in a time and space-efficient manner.
 This package provides text processing capabilities that are optimized for performance critical use, both in terms of large data quantities and high speed.

 However, to use the `Data.Text` module we will first need to include it in our build dependencies.
 Just add `- text` to the `dependencies` field in `package.yaml`